Census-Antiquity-Renaissance/BBAW-Census-API/README.md

 The FastAPI doesn't specify what to do when you have multiple schemas in your database.
 In order for the query builder to work correctly, you have to specify the schema in the according model class.
 The following line is crucial: `__table_args__ = {"schema": "census"}`.

+[This thread on StackOverflow](https://stackoverflow.com/questions/27003515/how-to-specify-postgresql-schema-in-sqlalchemy-column-foreign-key-mixin) proved to be very helpful.

 ```python
 # census_api/models.py
 class Document(Base):